KoubaPetr/CoVAMPnet/README.md

 Code supplementing the paper "Effects of Alzheimer’s Disease Drug Candidates on Disordered Aβ42 Dissected by Comparative Markov State Analysis CoVAMPnet" [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.01.06.523007v1)

-For training the VAMPnet and for performing the analyses over a single system, we acknowledge and refer to the [repository](https://github.com/vendruscolo-lab/ab42-kinetic-ensemble).
+For training the VAMPnet and for performing the analyses over a single system, we acknowledge and refer to the [Ab-42 Kinetic ensemble repo](https://github.com/vendruscolo-lab/ab42-kinetic-ensemble).

 For the Comparative Markov State Analysis (CoVAMPnet), we provide the code in this repository and supplementing data [on project web page (17 GB)](https://data.ciirc.cvut.cz/public/projects/2023CoVAMPnet/covampnet_data.tar.gz).